nuwave/lighthouse/docs/master/eloquent/complex-where-conditions.md

   "The relation that is checked."
   relation: String!

-  "The comparision operator to test against the amount."
+  "The comparison operator to test against the amount."
   operator: SQLOperator = GTE

   "The amount to test."